Skip to main content

 Webhooks

 Zapy API sends real-time notifications to your server when events occur on your WhatsApp instances.
-Configure a webhook URL to receive these events and build reactive applications.
+Configure a single webhook URL to receive events from all your instances.

 How Webhooks Work